tepmo42/cmip6_european_assessment/README.md

 Orange: Unsatisfactory, substantial errors in remote regions where downstream effects could be expected to impact on the reliability of regional information and/or present in the local region of interest.

-White: Satisfactory, some substantial errors present but not widespread or not present in the local region of interest.
+Yellow: Satisfactory, some substantial errors present but not widespread or not present in the local region of interest.
 Location of larger remote errors are not known to have a downstream impact in the local region of interest.
 Captures key characteristics of the criteria spatially or temporarily.

+White: : Low errors over both local and remote regions.
+Captures key characteristics of the criteria spatially or temporarily

 Grey: Data/ analysis not available.